ztsv-av/math-cs-ml/Machine & Deep Learning/Gradient Descent & Learning Rate.md

 # Gradient Descent

 Gradient descent is used to minimize any function by taking partial derivatives of function's parameters.
 Our goal is to find values of parameters that minimize the function's value as much as possible.
+Cost function should decrease after every gradient descent iteration.

 Goal outline:
 - start with some $w,b$ (set $w=0, b=0$)